aaronparker/aaronparker.github.io/_posts/2021-10-01-onedrive-knownfoldermove-loganalytics.md

 So that's the solution for building some insights into how much data you have in your environment before enabling Known Folder Move.
 The data that this workbook presents helps you understand a few things - the total amount of data you need to migrate to OneDrive; those users how are particularly outliers, enabling you to ask users to clean up their data before migration or help you to plan turning on Known Folder Move; and finally it shows you the status of Known Folder Move for the Document, Desktop and Pictures folders on endpoints, enabling you to report on those endpoints that have successfully implement Known Folder Move.

-Finally how much will this cost you in Log Analytics?
+How much will this solution cost you in your Azure Log Analytics workspace?
 Each device will send about 500 bytes each time it posts to the Data Collector API.
-If you're getting the script to run once per 24-hours, the costs to run this solution even in large environments is going to extremely low.
+If you're getting the script to run once per 24-hours, the costs to run even in large environments is going to extremely low.